evanswaltz

 • Exceptionally spacious and three-dimensional, as well as relaxed and full-bodied – this pressing was a big step up over practically all other copies we played

-• This is not an original (those are terrible sounding), not a later reissue (also bad), and not the original OJC (which is passable at best) – no, this is modern pressing that — finally! — has the sound we have been trying to find for the last twenty or so years
+• This is not an original (those are terrible sounding), not a later reissue (also bad), and not the original OJC (which is decent on the best copies that have been cleaned -no better than passable otherwise) – no, this is modern pressing that — finally! — has the sound we have been trying to find for the last twenty or so years

 • Normally this is information we might not choose to share, as anyone can buy a modern OJC, but the fact that so many different OJC versions exist — I counted six different OJC-210s — means you probably would spend a lot more money finding a good sounding OJC pressing than the price we are charging